 - List It– if it is going to take me more time to complete, I will add the item to my to-do list.
-I will then file the paperwork in the right quick access folder (usually the “tickler file”).
+I will then file the paperwork in the correct quick access folder (usually the “tickler file”).

-- File It– a reminder for a school party goes into the “tickler file”, if it's a party invite for the kids- I will RSVP and put the invite on my command center board in date order.
+- File It– a reminder for a school party goes into the “tickler file”.
+If it's a party invite for the kids- I will RSVP and put the invite on my command center board in date order.
 A bill goes right into the “bills to pay” folder.

 - Recycle /Trash It– most of what I receive can be quickly read and then recycled!